craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Tracking/Economy Pages/Economics of Actstow.md

 ### Food
 #### Meat
 Foul make up the large majority of an Acstownian's meat supplies.
-Chevron takes a far second.
+Home-Grown Chevron takes a far second, but Imported Chevron more common, and even Beef is available, though, both are expensive.

 No game is available in Actstow, as it is neither produced nor imported here.

 #### Dairy
 Goat is the only available true dairy in Actstow.
 Peanut and Almond milks are acceptable substitutes in most cases - peanut being the local commodity, it is less expensive, almond being the desired commodity, it is imported quickly from neighboring states.